dawei-liang/AudioAR_Research_Codes/README.md

 Source training data can be accessed from on line.
 Details can be seen on our paper.

 We welcome you to adopt our work for your own research.
-If you would like to refer it, we would appreciate your citation to:
+If you would like to refer it, we appreciate your citation to:

 Thank you!